Usher Syndrome Research Advances

 Recent developments in research on Usher Syndrome.

-The Foundation Fighting Blindness Clinical Research Institute (FFB-CRI) announced an investment of up to $7.5 million to advance a promising, emerging drug for retinitis pigmentosa (RP), and potentially Usher syndrome, into and through a Phase II clinical trial.
+Dallas-based Nacuity has launched a Phase 1/2 clinical trial in Australia for its oral antioxidant therapy.
+The trial is for people with Usher syndrome.
+The Foundation Fighting Blindness is investing up to $7.5 million to advance the promising, emerging drug for retinitis pigmentosa, Usher syndrome, and related conditions.
 Known as N-acetylcysteine-amide (NACA), the molecule is designed to slow vision loss by protecting retinal cells from oxidative stress.
-In previous FFB-funded lab studies at Johns Hopkins University, NACA slowed retinal degeneration in rodent models of RP.
+In previous Foundation-funded lab studies at Johns Hopkins University, NACA slowed retinal degeneration in rodent models of RP.

-FFB’s Clinical Research Institute (CRI) is launching a natural history study for people with mutations in the USH2A gene, which are leading causes of Usher syndrome and retinitis pigmentosa.
+The Foundation Fighting Blindness has launched a natural history study for people with mutations in the USH2A gene, which are leading causes of Usher syndrome and retinitis pigmentosa.
 A major goal of the study, known as RUSH2A, is to better understand the course of vision loss in people with USH2A mutations, so that researchers can design successful clinical trials for potential therapies and identify patients for the treatment studies.
-More than 100 patients will be enrolled at approximately 20 sites in the US, Canada, and Europe.
+More than 100 patients are enrolled at approximately 20 sites in the US, Canada, and Europe.